skyliquid22/datascience/README.md

 > **pip install -e datascience**

 # Documentation
-To view the documentation of this project, you need to compile it from source
+To view the documentation of this project, you need to compile it from source.
+To compile the documentation to HTML format, run the following command:

 > **sphinx_build -b html `[Project_Dir]`/docs/source `[Project_Dir]`/docs/build**

-The documentation will be in docs/build as an HTML file.
+The documentation will be in `docs/build` as an HTML.

 ## License